-As of 22 April 2025, seven African countries have initiated mpox vaccination, all using MVA-BN vaccine.
-A total of 662 740 doses have been administered during the current outbreak response.
-Notably, 88% of these doses have been administered in the Democratic Republic of the Congo, the country reporting the highest number of cases.
+As of 20 May 2025, seven African countries have initiated mpox vaccination using MVA-BN vaccine. have been administered during the current outbreak response.
+Notably, 81% of these doses have been administered in the Democratic Republic of the Congo, the country reporting the highest number of cases.

 Given the supply-constrained context of current outbreaks in Africa, WHO recommends the off-label use of a single dose or intradermal fractional dosing of MVA-BN vaccine.
-At its March 2025 meeting, the WHO Strategic Advisory Group of Experts on Immunization (SAGE) re-emphasized the importance of dose sparing strategies during times of vaccine shortages in outbreak response situations.
+At its March 2025 meeting, the WHO Strategic Advisory Group of Experts on Immunization (SAGE) re-emphasized the importance of dose-sparing strategies during times of vaccine shortages in outbreak response situations.
 This approach is also reflected in the recently updated Strategic Preparedness and Response Plan (SPRP) for mpox.